Common

 Social Security Disability Insurance (SSDI) benefits has a five month waiting period; which means that benefit payments will not begin before the sixth full month of disability.
 The SSDI waiting period begins the first full month after the date they decide your disability began.

-Supplemental Security Income (SSI) is a federal income supplement program funded by general tax revenues ( not Social Security taxes).
+Supplemental Security Income (SSI) is a federal income supplement program funded by general tax revenues (not Social Security taxes).
 SSI gives cash assistance to people with limited income and resources who are age 65 or older, blind or disabled.
 Children with disabilities can get SSI, too.

-Social Security Administration pays Supplemental Security Income (SSI) disability benefits for the first full month after the date you filed your claim, and become eligible for SSI.
+Social Security Administration pays Supplemental Security Income (SSI) disability benefits for the first full month after the date you filed your claim and become eligible for SSI.

 The time it takes to get a decision on your disability application can vary depending on: